IC - Imitative Controller

 MIMIC - Modular Intelligent Manipulation with Intuitive Control

-The goal of the Modular Intelligent Manipulation with Intuitive Control (MIMIC) project is to develop the means of naturally and intuitively controlling a dexterous robotic manipulator as easily as one controls his or her own arm.
+The goal of the Modular Intelligent Manipulation with Intuitive Control (MIMIC) project was to develop the means of naturally and intuitively controlling a dexterous robotic manipulator as easily as one controls his or her own arm.
 Additionally, force/haptic feedback is provided to the operator for fine manipulation tasks such as grasping.
-This Phase II SBIR project with the U.S. Army Tank Automotive Research, Development and Engineering Center (TARDEC) is exploring a variety of operator control devices including non-contact sensors (single camera, dual camera, Kinect), imitative controllers, and control gloves.
-The end goal is to objectively evaluate each control technology in performing a basic manipulation task.
-Additionally, to expand the range of tasks that can be performed, automatic tool and end-effector interchange capability was developed for use with the iRobot Warrior mobile manipulator platform.
+The Phase II SBIR project with the U.S. Army Tank Automotive Research, Development and Engineering Center (TARDEC) explored a variety of operator control devices including non-contact sensors (single camera, dual camera, Kinect), imitative controllers, and control gloves.

 RDK - Robotic Door-Opening Kit

-The goal of the Robotic Door-opening Kit (RDK) project is to develop the software, sensors, and control technologies to allow a robotic mobile manipulator to automatically detect, open, and breach a doorway.
-The RDK is a Phase II SBIR project with the U.S. Army Tank Automotive Research, Development and Engineering Center (TARDEC).
-The pertinent technologies that are being developed include 3D sensing to locate and track a door knob, grasp planning and control, gripping force feedback, and simultaneous control of the robotic arm and base as the mobile manipulator platform maneuvers through the doorway.
-The end goal of the project is to demonstrate autonomous door opening and breaching on a robotic platform such as the iRobot Warrior.
+The goal of the Robotic Door-opening Kit (RDK) project was to develop the software, sensors, and control technologies to allow a robotic mobile manipulator to automatically detect, open, and breach a doorway.
+The RDK Phase II SBIR project was with the U.S. Army Tank Automotive Research, Development and Engineering Center (TARDEC).
+The pertinent technologies that were developed include 3D sensing to locate and track a door knob, grasp planning and control, gripping force feedback, and simultaneous control of the robotic arm and base as the mobile manipulator platform maneuvers through the doorway.

 Haptic - Haptically Controlled Manipulation